 Brain damage is among the most tragic injuries a person can experience.
-Brain injuries typically result in comas, and even those who remain conscious can suffer serious physical, psychological, and cognitive disabilities.
-If a brain injury is caused by an accident, whether from an auto accident, medical malpractice, or another instance of negligence, a lawsuit can recover the money that the family of the sufferer needs for treatment and lost wages.
+Brain injuries typically result in comas, and even those who remain conscious can suffer serious physical, psychological and cognitive disabilities.
+If a brain injury is caused by someone else’s negligence, a lawsuit can recover the money that the family needs for treatment and lost wages.

-At Robert A. Solomon, P.C., our attorneys can take the burden of legal proceedings off your shoulders.
-We have more than 28 years of experience helping sufferers of all kinds of catastrophic injuries.
-Our New York & New Jersey brain injury lawyers can meet with you free of charge, and if we take your case, we can do all work on contingency, charging no attorneys' fees unless and until you get a settlement or verdict.
-For more legal information about in this matter, review our head injuries page.
+At MetroLaw.Com, our attorneys can take the burden of legal proceedings off your shoulders.
+We have more than 30 years of experience helping sufferers of all kinds of catastrophic injuries.
+Our lawyers can meet with you free of charge, and if we take your case, we can do all work on contingency, charging no attorneys’ fees unless you win a settlement or verdict.

-Not all brain injuries are immediately obvious after an accident.
-Sometimes accidents can cause a "closed head injury," in which the skull was not fractured but the brain was damaged.
-Sometimes the brain will swell and bleed as a result of an accident, which will slowly cause increasing amounts of damage to brain tissue.
-Often, brain injuries are subtle, showing themselves as changes in normal mental capacity, behavior or personality characteristics.
+Not all brain injuries are immediately obvious.
+Sometimes accidents can cause a “closed head injury,” in which the skull was not fractured but the brain was damaged.
+Sometimes the brain will swell and bleed as a result, which will slowly cause increasing amounts of damage.

-The brain is part of the central nervous system, along with the spinal cord, and controls all bodily function.
-Thus brain damage can cause damage to any part of normal human functioning.
+The brain is part of the central nervous system, along with the spinal cord, and controls all bodily functions.
+Thus, brain damage can cause damage to any part of normal functioning.
 Inability to move parts of the body is common, but so are cognitive defects, such as memory loss, and emotional problems, such as anxiety and depression.

-In cases involving Traumatic Brain Injury, it is essential that measures be taken promptly to preserve evidence, prove the nature and extent of your injuries, and to enable expert medical witnesses to support the cause of your injuries.
+In cases involving brain or injuries, it is essential that we promptly take measures to preserve evidence, prove the extent of your injuries and enable expert medical witnesses to support the cause of your injuries.